dchoptiany/lmpgui/README.md

 **LMP GUI** is Python application for **Assetto Corsa** displaying all essential information for LMP drivers in one place (it works with other cars as well).
 My inspiration was HUD I have seen on Youtube videos of iRacing 24 Hours of Le Mans.
 To be honest I don't know if is it mod or default HUD, because I have never played iRacing.
 Not all features coincide, and both applications significantly differ, but layout is similar.

+**Important note:** You can turn on app settings by clicking on it once.
+To turn them off just click it once again.
+Settings allow you to change size, speed unit and turn on/off wheels' slip/lock indicators.

 ![Screenshot](https://github.com/dchoptiany/lmpgui/blob/main/screenshot.jpg "Screenshot")

 ## Installation